 - Upload student names/year/team (using CSV file format or manual entry)

 - Select whether 10wC teams wish to use printed log books.

 - Nominate any teams as Specialist Support classes - these will receive modified support logbooks.

 - Add staff 10wC participant names (where necessary) - staff names are not required if a school is only taking part in the RAA staff challenge.

 - Create an 'Organisation login' username and password.

-- Add PSC Student Ambassadors (where necessary).
+- Choose to nominate PSC Student Ambassadors and add names (where necessary).

 Facilitators are strongly encouraged to start the conversation with staff (and students) about what PSC Challenge options they wish to participate in this year as well as other pre-registration considerations (outlined below).

 What do I need to know to be able to register my school?